Please ensure Javascript is enabled for purposes of website accessibility

 of other investments.

-to transfer the RESP assets in-kind or in cash from the RESP to the RDSP and incur no tax?
+22. If a beneficiary had an RESP account opened and then later became disabled, are they able to transfer the RESP assets in-kind or in cash from the RESP to the RDSP and incur no tax?

 when withdrawn.